xavidop/blog/dialogflow/_posts/2023-01-27-dialogflow-cx-webhook-development.md

 ## Conclusion

 This was a basic tutorial to learn Dialogflow CX webhooks using Golang.
 As you have seen in this example, the Dialoglfow CX SDK for Golang and the Dialogflow CX Tools like gcloud and `cxcli` CLIs can help us a lot and also they give us the possibility to create Agents and conversations easily.
-This example was done using Golang, but you can use it as an inspiration for your webhooks that has been built using your favorite programming language.
+This example was done using Golang, but you can use it as an inspiration for your webhooks that has been built using your favourite programming language.

 I hope this example project is useful to you.